dcos/prometheus-alert-rules/README.md

 # DC/OS Prometheus Alert Rules

-This repository is the home of the official DC/OS Prometheus alert rules.
+This repository is the home of the official DC/OS Prometheus, a sub-component of the DC/OS Monitoring package, alert rules.

 ## Contributing